Gamefreak2302/Pixelmon_Extension/Readme.md

 Description: reload config (tokens will be updated automatically)
 Permission: pixelmonextension.admin.reload

+### Convert
+Usage: /token convert (< Tokenname >) (< amount >)
+Description: Convert tokens from physical to virtual form and from virtual to physical
+Permission: pixelmonextension.convert

 ### Extra notes
 - Tokens can not be placed
 - Tokens can not handle nbt data yet
 - Tokens always have an enchanted look
+- On clicking a token in token balance, converts 1 token
+- Token changes don't need /token reload to be updated
 ### Warning
 - This plugin is created by Gamefreak_2302 , claiming it to be yours is not allowed.
-- Selling this plugin is not allowed.
+- Selling this plugin is not allowed without permission.
 - This plugin only requires pixelmon.
 - I'm still not the best, bugs can occur (please let me know)
-- Token changes don't need /pe reload to be updated